mike98465/cvlab-prac-project/README.md

 Select epoch length (train longer)
 -------------------------------------------------------------------------

 I've tried epoch length with 20, 25, 30, 35, 40.
 I found that 35 is better, and if I train model for 40 epoch, its mse behaved unstable and didn't decrease anymore. ( with lr = 1e-4)

 Different loss functions
 -------------------------------------------------------------------------

-I've tried MSE, BCE, BCEWithLogitsLoss, SmoothL1Loss function before, but their performance were all worse than the L1Loss.
+I've tried MSE, BCE, BCEWithLogitsLoss, SmoothL1Loss function before, but their performancewere all worse than the L1Loss.
 Hence, I didn't modify this part of the orginal code.

 Lr decay or lower lr
 -------------------------------------------------------------------------

 lr decay:
 I have used lr_scheduler to implement the lr decay, and I found that the performance on mse is much better than the previous fixed lr.
 (1e-4)

     $  optimizer = torch.optim.Adam(model.parameters()) #modified
     $  scheduler = torch.optim.lr_scheduler.StepLR(optimizer, step_size=10, gamma=0.1) #added